 Written by Jaspreet Kaur, Anu Nijhawan, Jordan Fremont and Carl Cunningham

-Update: On July 27, 2020, Bill C-20, An Act respecting further COVID-19 measures, received Royal Asset.
+Update: On July 27, 2020, Bill C-20, An Act respecting further COVID-19 measures, received Royal Assent.
 It enacts the legislative proposals described below, without amendment.

 On July 17, 2020, in response to public consultations, the Department of Finance, introduced draft legislative proposals which, if implemented, would extend the Canada Emergency Wage Subsidy (CEWS) to December 19, 2020, and significantly redesign the program.